Budoy

+Budoy ([buˈdoɪ]) is a Philippine television drama series broadcast by ABS-CBN.
+Directed by Ruel S. Bayani and Claudio "Tots" Sanchez-Mariscal IV.
+It stars Gerald Anderson, Jessy Mendiola and Enrique Gil.
+It aired on the network's Primetime Bida line up and worldwide on TFC from October 10, 2011 to March 9, 2012, replacing Guns and Roses and first season of The Biggest Loser Pinoy Edition and was replaced by Dahil sa Pag-ibig.

 It tackles the story of Budoy, who is mentally challenged, and his family, relationships and social issues.
-It topbills Gerald Anderson, Jessy Mendiola and Enrique Gil.
 The theme song was "Saan Darating Ang Umaga" sung by Angeline Quinto produced by Jonathan Manalo.

-It is the third Philippine television series to be shot in high definition format after Rounin and Minsan Lang Kita Iibigin.

-The show premiered on October 10, 2011 and ended on March 9, 2012, replacing Guns and Roses with the new primetime drama series Dahil Sa Pag-ibig taking its place the following week.
 The show is notable for the main character's catchphrases such as "Hello, ako Budoy!"
 (Hello, I'm Budoy) and "Jackie, gusto mo BJ?"
 (Jackie, you like BJ?), with the latter phrase being mistaken as a double-meaning line.